Israel's Netanyahu discharged from hospital after doctors give all-clear | Politics

 In a video statement on Saturday, a smiling and blazer-wearing Netanyahu said he had holidayed at the Sea of Galilee without properly protecting himself from a heatwave.
 Sheba on Sunday confirmed its original diagnosis of dehydration and said additional tests involving a subcutaneous holter had found Netanyahu to be "in complete cardiac health".

+The device, which is placed under the skin, will allow Netanyahu's medical team "to continue regular monitoring", according to the hospital statement.
 Israel's weekly cabinet meeting, usually held on Sunday, has been postponed to Monday, his office said.
-(Writing by Dan Williams Editing by William Mallard, Hugh Lawson and Frances Kerry)
+(Writing by Dan Williams; Editing by William Mallard, Hugh Lawson and Frances Kerry and Emelia Sithole-Matarise)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)